shubhamagarwal1993/Algorithms/graphs/README.md

  - A complexity class which represents the set of all problems X in NP for which it is possible to reduce any other NP problem Y to X in polynomial time
  - Intuitively this means that we can solve Y quickly if we know how to solve X quickly.
 Precisely, Y is reducible to X, if there is a polynomial time algorithm f to transform instances y of Y to instances x = f(y) of X in polynomial time, with the property that the answer to y is yes, if and only if the answer to f(y) is yes.
  - E.g. 3-SAT.
 It can be shown that every NP problem can be reduced to 3-SAT.
 Also known as Cook's theorem
+ - E.g. Find chromatic number of a given graph

 #### NP-Hard
  - These are the problems that are at least as hard as the NP-complete problems.
 Note that NP-hard problems do not have to be in NP, and they do not have to be decision problems